 Common Do’s and Don’ts of Removing Stains in Carpet

 1. Blood.
 At the first sign of blood stains, act fast by rinsing away as much as you can with cold water.
 Next, make a solution using 2 tablespoons of dishwashing liquid in cold water.
 Store bought solutions like Oxi-clean also work well for tough blood stains.

 2. Ink.
 Dip a clean cloth in isopropyl alcohol then gently dab the stain.
 Make sure not to rub too hard.
 Nail polish remover may also work.
 Whichever solution you choose, be sure to test a small area of the carpet first and rinse the spot when you’re finished.

 3. Pet Stains and Odors.
 Pick up or blot away as much of the stain as you can first, then use a specialty carpet cleaning solution that contains ammonia and is specifically marked as safe for pets.
 You can also try a solution of warm water and vinegar followed by baking soda sprinkled on the stain.
 Do your best to avoid scrubbing the stain or treating it with a hot steam cleaner (this will set the stain and make it harder to remove later).
-Keep in mind that a professional pet urine odor removal treatment is necessary on a yearly basis to keep pet urine, stains, and bacteria away for good.
+Keep in mind that a professional pet urine odor removal treatment is necessary on a yearly basis to keep pet urine, stains, and dust away for good.